humdrum-tools/humdrum-data/README.md

 for short.

-This command will report any online repository which is more recent that the copy that you downloaded.
-Currently you need to run:
+This command will report any online repositories that are more recent than the copy you downloaded.
+Currently to update, you need to run:

 ```
 make clean
 make
 ```

-To download the updated repostory(s).
+Which will re-download all repositories, including ones that do not need updating.
 In the future, a system to only download repositories that have online updates may be implemented.

 ### Adding local files ###